-HP and Lenovo are two names that you cannot ignore in the computer hardware industry.
+HP laptop vs Lenovo laptop are two names that you cannot ignore in the computer hardware industry.
 These companies primarily make Windows-powered laptops that span a range of product categories.
 Unlike Apple that only caters to the premium segment of the market, both Lenovo and HP make laptops for different budget levels or kinds of buyers.
-If you are considering buying your first laptop, Lenovo and HP would give you solid options of their own.
+If you are considering buying your first laptop, a Lenovo and HP comparison would give you solid options of their own.
 And if you are someone who wants to buy a high-end Windows computer with premium hardware and build-quality, both the companies offer you some solid choices.
+Let’s compare HP and Lenovo laptops!

 Since you’ll most likely want to buy only one laptop, the question is which company to side with.
 In this brief comparison between the two household laptop brand names, we would discuss briefly about the two companies, why are they being compared, their positives and negatives, product categories, etc. All this information shall hopefully help you make a sound purchase decision when comparing Lenovo vs HP.